-To get familiar with the VIMOS pipeline recipes and their usage, it is advisable to begin with Gasgano, because it provides a complete graphic interface for data browsing, classification and association, and offers several other utilities such as easy access to recipes documentation and preferred data display tools.
+Another convenient tool useful for familiarizing oneself with the VIMOS pipeline recipes and their usage is the graphical user interface Gasgano.
+It provides a complete graphical user interface for data browsing, classification and association, and offers several other utilities such as easy access to pipeline recipes, documentation and the preferred data display tools.